Ijen Crater: A Very Memorable Experience!

 On the way up we came across all the tourists who were going down.
 It was mid-morning.
 All these brave people had woken up early to come and see the sunrise over the crater or something like that, I suppose.

 I thought to myself, we may not see the sunrise but at least we got rid of the crowd of tourists that would have completely killed the mood of exploration of such a special place.
-The tourists were not the only people there; we also met a number of these famous sulfur carriers with their load on the shoulders.
+The tourists were not the only people there; we also met a number of these famous sulfur carriers with their loads on their shoulders.

 I arrived first at the crater rim.
-I got awe-struck by the size, the depth of the crater, and the color, the blue of the crater lake.
+I got awestruck by the size, the depth of the crater, and the color, the blue of the crater lake.
 This deep turquoise was simply hypnotizing.
-Not the Caribbean kind of turquoise, more milky.
+Not the Caribbean kind of turquoise, milkier.
 You would think twice before jumping in, this lake is the world’s largest natural reserve of pure sulfuric acid.